New Queer Cinema is an underground film movement of the early 1990s, with its beginnings in the cinematic vitality of New York City’s East Village.

 It’s hard to say whether queer cinema will continue to flourish for years to come.
 To help you navigate through New Queer Cinema, here is a beginner’s guide to get you started on your journey towards becoming a true cinephile.

 Development Of The New Queer Cinema Movement

-The New Queer Cinema movement emerged in the early 1990s, shortly before the start of the AIDS pandemic.
+The New Queer Cinema movement emerged in the early 1990s, shortly after the start of the AIDS pandemic.

 It was the first time since the coming out of gay and lesbian filmmakers in the 1970s that a distinct genre had emerged.